rust-marker/marker/docs/book/src/usage/installation.md

 The provided scripts are pinned to a specific version of `marker` to avoid sudden breakages especially if this script will be used on CI.

-If you are a windows user or your platform isn't supported yet by the pre-compiled binaries, then you should fall back to building from sources as described below.
+If you are on a platform that isn't supported yet by the pre-compiled binaries, then you should fall back to building from sources as described below.

 ## Build `cargo marker` plugin from sources